vaneustroev/presentation/README.md

 # Presentation of source code
-This presentation of my source code
+This is a presentation of my source code